Denise Restout: Biography

 Born in Paris to Fernand and Juliette (née Frangois) Restout, she earned a Certificate of Primary Studies with honors from the public schools in Paris.
 She later studied drawing, geometry, history of arts, and painting at the Bazot Studios in Paris, and was admitted to the School of Applied Arts in 1928.
 Two years later, she received the Frist Medal of the National Conservatory of Music in 1930.

 She studied piano, harmony, counterpoint, musicology, voice and organ with expert teachers, and harpsichord, along with keyboard repertoire of the 15th and 18th centuries, with Wanda Landowska, beginning in 1933.
 Restout worked for a time at the Pleyel Company factory in France.
-In 1933 she began study of the harpsichord with Landowska and the organ with Joseph Bonnet.
+In 1933, she began studying the harpsichord with Landowska and the organ with Joseph Bonnet.

-As a performer Restout appeared at Landowska's public master classes in France, the Netherlands and Strasbourg.
-Landowska, a naturalised French citizen of Polish-Jewish descent, and Restout escaped Saint-Leu-la-Forêt, France, during the Nazi advance in 1940, and arrived in the United States on 7 December 1941 at Ellis Island, the day Pearl Harbor was attacked.
+As a performer, Restout appeared at Landowska's public master classes in France, the Netherlands and Strasbourg.
+Landowska, a naturalized French citizen of Polish-Jewish descent, and Restout escaped Saint-Leu-la-Forêt, France, during the Nazi advance in 1940, and arrived in the United States on 7 December 1941 at Ellis Island, the day Pearl Harbor was attacked.